SharePoint DeveloperInterview Questions

 Question: Can you tell me what the key features of SharePoint are?

 Explanation: This is an opening or general question.
-The interviewer will ask these types of questions early in the interview to break the ice, get you talking, and learn a little bit about your qualifications for the position.
-This provides you the opportunity to start guiding the interview in a direction in which you feel comfortable.
+The interviewer will ask this type of question early in the interview to break the ice, get you talking, and learn a little bit about your qualifications for the position.
+It provides you the opportunity to start guiding the interview in a direction in which you feel comfortable.

 Question: What are the minimum hardware requirements for SharePoint?